L2jLiga/xd2svg/README.md

    xd2svg-cli InputFile.xd [options]

      options:
-       --output - specify output path (default FileName directory or FileName.svg) --format - specify output format: svg, html (default: svg) --single - specify does output should be single file with all artboards or directory with separated each other (default: true)
+       -o, --output - specify output path (default FileName directory or FileName.svg) -f, --format - specify output format: svg, html (default: svg) -s, --single - specify does output should be single file with all artboards or directory with separated each other (default: true)
    ```

 Or in your project